pop161516/CCS_blog/posts/08-vanilla-javascript.md

 In regards to my sketches if they were interperated by an audience with no sense of memory they might not be able to comprehend the low complexity sketch of a beeing with a far supiriour language structure might find a way of comunicating and replicating the complax sketch with ease meaning the complexity is subjective?

-The artist ([**Ted Davis** ](https://teddavis.org/#projects)) uses effective complexity in their websites home page with iteration and glich like effects to create an unpredictable structured artwork. using geometric shape in an unpredictable way.
+The artist [**Ted Davis** ](https://teddavis.org/#projects){:target="_blank"} uses effective complexity in their websites home page with iteration and glich like effects to create an unpredictable structured artwork. using geometric shape in an unpredictable way.

 ![blank](/Images/w1/blankpng.png)